Fundraising: Fundraising events

 A fundraising event (also called a fundraiser) is an event or campaign whose primary purpose is to raise money for a cause, charity or non-profit organization.
 Fundraisers often benefit charitable, non-profit, religious, or non-governmental organizations, though there are also fundraisers that benefit for-profit companies and individuals.

 Special events are another method of raising funds.
 These range from formal dinners to benefit concerts to walkathons.
 Events are used to increase visibility and support for an organization as well as raising funds.
 Events can feature activities for the group such as speakers, a dance, an outing or entertainment, to encourage group participation and giving.
 Events can also include fundraising methods such as a raffle or charity auction.
 Events often feature notable sponsors or honoree.
-Events often feature a charity "ad book" as a program guide for the event, but more importantly, as another fundraiser providing members, supporters and vendors to show their support of and to the group at the event by way of placing an ad-like page, 1/2 page, 1/4 page, stating or showing support.
+Events often feature a charity "ad book" as a program guide for the event.
+This can also be another fundraiser providing members, supporters and vendors an opportunity to show their support of the group at the event by way of placing an ad-like page.
 Events and their associated fundraisers can be a major source of a group's revenue, visibility and donor relations.

 One specific type of event is the "ad book" fundraiser, where those who wish to give funds to a fundraising group do so through the sponsorship or statement within a book of advertisements.

 Online fundraising pages have become very popular for people taking part in activities such as charities and crowdfunding.
 Those pages facilitate online payments in support of the charity.

 Popular charity fundraisers in major American cities include lavish black-tie gala benefit dinners that honor celebrities, philanthropists, and business leaders who help to fundraise for the event's goals through solicitations of their social and business connections.